 The Department of Neurology at Michigan State University is looking to further expand its faculty.
 We seek BC/BE neurologist who is fellowship trained in multiple sclerosis (MS) and is interested in teaching medical students and residents.
 In addition to comprehensive neurology, the Department of Neurology has 10 practicing subspecialties.

 The Department of Neurology has an active and robust clinical focus and is affiliated with the MSU Neuroscience Program.
 The Department has a required medical school clerkship, an active neurology residency and expanding fellowship programs.
-We seek individuals who wish to work within a team to help expand the clinical practice and research programs at MSU.
+We seek individuals who wish to work within a team to help expand expand the MS Society Clinic here at MSU.

-An M.D. or D.O. is required.
-Successful completion of either an ACGME or AOA Neurology Residency with additional Fellowship training in Vascular Neurology (stroke).
-Candidates must be eligible for a physician's license in the state of Michigan.
+An M.D. or D.O is required.
+Successful completion of either an ACGME or AOA Neurology Residency with additional Fellowship training in MS. Candidates must be eligible for a physician's license in the State of Michigan.

 Required Application Materials

-Attach cover letter or interest and CV.
+Attach cover letter of interest and CV.
 Be prepared to submit 3 letters of recommendation upon request.
-The recommendation letters should be addressed to David I. Kaufman, D.O., Professor and Chair, Department of Neurology and Ophthalmology, Michigan State University, 788 Service Road, Suite B-401, East Lansing, MI 48824.
+The recommendations letters should be addressed to David I. Kaufman, D.O.
+Professor and Chair, Department of Neurology and Ophthalmology, Michigan State University.
+788 Service Road, Suite B-401, East Lansing, MI 48824.